Why Do Gaming Laptops Look So Bad?

 Gaming laptop keyboards are different from regular laptop ones in several different ways.
 Let’s see some main differences:

-- Additionally, the keys can be further apart in gaming laptop keyboards to make playing easier.
+• Additionally, the keys can be further apart to make playing easier.

-- Another important distinction is that in gaming laptops, the keyboard is much bulkier and stronger to endure hours of gaming.
+• Another important distinction is that the keyboard is much bulkier and stronger in gaming laptops to endure many straight hours.

-- Gaming laptop keyboards are typically backlit with colorful LED lights, not only to stand out more but also to make gaming easier in the dark.
+• Gaming laptop keyboards are typically backlit with colorful LED lights to stand out more and make things easier in the dark.

 All of these differences make gaming keyboards look bulky and flashy, which may not be your first choice when you’re looking for a laptop to use professionally.